forestgrape/coronavirus/5_epidemiological/individual_susceptibility_and_transmission.md

 Gazit, S., Shlezinger, R., Perez, G., Lotan, R., Peretz, A., Ben-Tov, A., Cohen, D., Muhsen, K., Chodick, G. and Patalon, T., 2021.
 Comparing SARS-CoV-2 natural immunity to vaccine-induced immunity: reinfections versus breakthrough infections.
 MedRxiv.

 ##### Methods
-* *Type:* Retrospective cohort study based on case matching using the data from MHS health fund.
+* *Type:* Retrospective cohort study based on case matching using the data from MHS health care fund.
 * *Population:* The study population included MHS members aged 16 or older." //the different cohorts are described under models in the result section below
 * *Diagnosis:* RT-PCR test and symptoms in the next 5 days (chiefly fever, cough, breathing difficulties, diarrhea, loss of taste or smell, myalgia, weakness, headache and sore throat.)
 * *Dependent Variables:* "Outcomes, or second events: documented RT-PCR confirmed SARS-CoV-2 infection, COVID-19, COVID-19-related hospitalization and death.
 Outcomes were evaluated during the follow-up period of June 1 to August 14, 2021, the date of analysis, corresponding to the time in which the Delta variant became dominant in Israel."